Perfectly Awful & Awfully Perfect May 31, 2011Posted by nrhatch in Exercise & Fitness, Food & Drink, Humor.

 Wait!
 I’ve got an idea!

-Next time someone asks me What’s Up?, I’ll reply that I’m writing a book ~ The Art of Conversation for Dummies.
+Next time someone asks me What’s Up?, I’ll say I’m writing a book ~ The Art of Conversation for Dummies.

 I’ll ask for tips on: